 Establishing a support system for your pole bean vines doesn’t have to be an elaborate affair, but you can get creative.
 Some people prefer simple wooden stakes or poles set in neat rows to maintain their vines, while others use trellises or create teepee-like structures.
 There are also pole bean towers available.

 Try not to arrange the supports too close together.
-Even though they grow up, they still need width to spread and grow.
+Even though they grow up, the plants still need width to spread and grow.
 Many varieties have an 18 inch spread.

 Too much crowding can cause disease, hide pests, block sunlight, and prevent proper drainage.
 Giving the pole bean plants enough room will help them thrive to their potential.

 Pole beans are self-pollinating.
+This means you can plant them in areas where you’ve had a hard time getting plants to pollinate, such as a greenhouse.
 Their flowers have all the reproductive parts to produce bean pods.
 You can plant one or more pole bean plants and have a good harvest.